THE ENGAGEMENT ENTITY

 In determining when an Engagement should be created or closed, the following principles should be taken into account.
 The further guidance in this document gives more context and examples in relation to these principles.

 An Engagement is opened when a student is studying.
 If a student has started a Course (for example by attending a timetabled activity such as a class or lecture, attending a freshers or induction week or accessing online materials, then the student is in coverage, even if they are not yet registered.
-They should be treated as starting at the point where they are expected to engage with the course, in most cases the start of term.
+Where a student accepts a place on a course but does not actively take up the place then a record is not required.
+Students should be treated as starting at the point where they are expected to engage with the course, in most cases the start of term.
 If induction periods immediately precede the start of teaching, the ENGSTARTDATE should be the start of the induction period.
 If there is a significant gap between the two, the ENGSTARTDATE should be the start of teaching.

 A student can have multiple, parallel commitments to different educational aims, and therefore multiple valid Engagements open concurrently.